-9. No leggings, tight-fitting spandex-type pants, biker shorts, tights, leotards, etc. may be worn as outer garments.
+9. No tight-fitting spandex-type pants, biker shorts, tights, leotards, etc. may be worn as outer garments.

 10. No advertisements, pictures, references, writings, or promotions of harmful and illegal substances (tobacco, drugs, alcohol, etc.); violent acts; or references to gangs are prohibited on all clothing and personal belongings.

-1. No head coverings of any kind are allowed to be worn in school buildings during regular school hours.
-This includes all types of hats, bandanas, hooded shirts or coats, sweat bands, etc. Religious exemptions will be allowed in accordance with the SSSD policy JFCA.
+1. The following head coverings will not be allowed to be worn in school buildings during regular school hours: bandanas, hooded shirts or coats, sweat bands, etc. Religious exemptions will be allowed in accordance with the SSSD policy JFCA.